gecko386/nv_tf_docker_images/README.md

 There are bash scripts to launch every container

-* run_cuda_devel.sh: will open container in interactive mode with X support, to execute spyder
+* run_cuda_devel.sh: will open container in interactive.
+* run_cuda_eclipse.sh: will open eclipse IDE with CUDA plugins installed.
-* run_tf_cv.sh: will open container in interactive mode with X support, to execute spyder
+* run_tf_cv.sh: will open container in interactive mode with X support, to execute spyder.
 * run_tf_cv_jupyter.sh: will execute jupyter and prompt link to access from browser:

     ```bash